-Manon Jourdan, Waste Prevention Manager at Zero Waste Europe and ERIC Project Coordinator
+Manon Jourdan, Waste Prevention Manager and ERIC Project Coordinator

-A coalition of nearly 40 European cities and progressive businesses launched an open manifesto calling to reform the Extended Producer Responsibility (EPR) systems under the upcoming EU Circular Economy Act.
+A coalition of nearly 40 European cities and progressive businesses launched an open manifesto and a campaign calling to reform the Extended Producer Responsibility (EPR) systems under the upcoming EU Circular Economy Act.

 Why?
 Current EPR systems are failing to address the root causes of the waste crisis.
 They remain stuck in outdated, end-of-pipe solutions that neither incentivise true waste prevention nor support reuse at scale.